How To Sell Designer Gemstone Jewelry Online

-WP Diamonds offers a quick and easy way to sell your designer gemstone jewelry online for money in as little as 24 hours:
+WP Diamonds offers a quick and easy way to sell designer gemstone jewelry online for money in as little as 24 hours:

 - Fill out the online form

 - Get your price quote

-- Make an in-person appointment or mail in your designer gemstone jewelry by free, insured FedEx Overnight Priority mail.
+- Make an in-person appointment or send in your designer gemstone jewelry with our free, insured FedEx Overnight Priority shipping

 - Receive your final price and get paid